vpradeepsk-lgtm/Restaurant_Analysis-Python-SQL-PowerBI/README.md

 # Restaurant_Analysis

-# Yelp Dataset Analysis
+## Yelp Dataset Analysis
 This project analyzes the Yelp dataset to uncover key insights into the restaurant industry.
 It investigates the relationship between user engagement and business success metrics.

+---

 ## Project Description
 The restaurant industry is highly competitive, and understanding the factors that drive success is crucial.
 This project leverages a subset of the Yelp dataset to analyze the relationship between user engagement (reviews, tips, check-ins) and business performance metrics (review count, average ratings) for restaurants.

-The analysis reveals that a restaurant's success is not solely determined by ratings and review counts; **consistent user engagement is a vital indicator of performance.**
+The analysis shows that a restaurant's success is driven not only by ratings and review counts but also by consistent user engagement.

+---

 ## Data Overview
 The analysis uses a subset of the Yelp dataset, which includes business information from eight metropolitan areas in the USA and Canada.
-The data is provided in JSON format and is comprised of five files:
+The data is provided in JSON format and consists of five files:

 - **Business**
 - **Review**